nicoladilillo/Embedded-Linux-Assignment/README.md

-This README file contains information on the contents of the assignment layer.
+This README file contains information on the contents of the assignment layer for Operating systems for embedded systems.

 Please see the corresponding sections below for details.

 # How adding the assignment layer to your build